 I have written a book called Living Your Yoga that has inspired a number of workshops on the topic of shaping our practice into a tool to be used all day long, with all those we encounter, and with all the tasks we perform.

-I am offering one such intensive this April in London and invite you to consider it.
+I am offering one such intensive April 2020 in London and invite you to consider it.
 First and foremost, my intent in this training is based on absolute practicality.
 I want us to experience refuge from the relentless mind, to feel refuge with the body, and to live refuge from the heart, right now and every day.
 How to find, nurture and sustain this sense of refuge as much of the day as we can, is what I want to share.

 The training will offer insight into and focus on what we need to practice all day long with clarity and compassion.
 This type of practice will not only help us personally, but will help us to create the kind of world we want to live in, and to leave to our children and others who follow us.